lips-hci/ae400-realsense-sdk/README.md

 ...
 ```

 **NOTE**: You might get build errors or meet problems to run realsense-viewer on Windows/Linux.
-Any questions are welcome, please file issue on Github or send your problems to [LIPS](info@lips-hci.com).
+Any questions are welcome, please file issues on Github or send your problems to [LIPS]((https://www.lips-hci.com/contact)).
+:email: info@lips-hci.com